Vocalist, violinist, composer, copywriter, radio and TV host.

 In 2012 Sarah signed a record deal with Universal Music Japan releasing her debut album Celeste reaching #1 on the iTunes Japan Vocal Charts.
 Her second album, SARAH produced by Yasunori Mitsuda, was released in 2014 reaching #1 position in the Billboard Japan Classical charts, her 13th entry into the Japanese music charts.
 Her third album, the self produced f was released in November 2015.
 Sarah writes lyrics in English, Japanese, Italian and Latin.

 With a vocal range spanning over 3 octaves, Sarah’s voice was the subject of an analytical study by Japanese Acoustic Labs where the results ascertained that the effects of listening to Sarah’s singing is therapeutically beneficial, by way of her voice containing 1/f fluctuations (similar to the audio waves found in church bells).
+Sarah has both perfect pitch and synesthesia (she sees sound as colours).

 Sarah is actively involved in supporting parasport initiatives.
 Her song Dream As One is a parasports theme song in Japan.
 Sky’s Calling with music, lyrics and vocals by Sarah, is the theme song to Japan Airlines’s weekly TV program ‘PREMIUM SKY’.
 Sarah’s composition for string orchestra Shadows of Time was used in the short film promoting the UNESCO World Heritage Site, Gunkanjima (Sites of Japan’s Meiji Industrial Revolution: Iron and Steel, Shipbuilding and Coal Mining).
 As part of Mitsubishi Corporation’s socio-cultural initiatives, Sarah’s English translation of the picture book Who?
 Me! is being delivered to children around the world.